 We believe our Goal 2 Actions are helping us improve access and success in a broad course of study.
-Our STAR 360 verified data showed that we made maintained our growth from our fall data to our winter data.
-Our 2021 ELL redesignation rate is 36%, higher than the state rate of 7% and the county rate of 8%.
-Additionally, 38% of our ELLs demonstrated English language proficiency on the 2021 English Language Proficiency Assessment for California (ELPAC), more than double the state rate (14%) and the county rate (10%).
+Our STAR 360 verified data showed that we made maintained our growth from our fall data to our spring data.
+Our 2022 ELL redesignation rate is 32%, higher than the state rate and county rates.
+Additionally, 69% of K-6 graders demonstrated English language proficiency on the 202 English Language Proficiency Assessment for California (ELPAC).